 Each region is also on the outer edge of a distant broadcast signal from a non-cult radio station, Gronick says, and these also accentuate each area’s feel.
-“I wanted it based on your favorite driving mixtape, just music that makes you feel good while you’re driving,” Gronick says.
+“I wanted it based on your favourite driving mixtape, just music that makes you feel good while you’re driving,” Gronick says.
 As an example, he plays a few brief snippets of songs you’d hear in Holland Valley, a mix of familiar contemporary and classic rock radio hits.
 You’ll also hear a lot of punk and metal in the Whitetail Mountains, and the Henbane River’s ethereal mood is offset by ’50s and ’60s rock and doo-wop tunes.

 And then there’s the music of Clutch Nixon, a (fictional) 1970s daredevil whose accomplishments are carved into the Hope County landscape, and whose records you’ll be trying to beat in time trials and races.